Sapna-Pembarti/Learning_git_contribution/README.md

 # Learning_git_contribution
-This is my first public repo for learning git
+This is my first public repo for learning git.
 Hi I am learning git.
 This is my contribution.